-- (2) authorize others to receive, reproduce, publish, or otherwise use such data for Federal Purposes" [91, see §36 (c) (1) and (2)].
+- Federal awarding agencies are allowed under OMB Circular A-110 to require that institutions of higher education, hospitals, and other non-profit organizations that receive federal grants provide the U.S. Government with "the right to (1) obtain, reproduce, publish or otherwise use the data first produced under an award; and (2) authorize others to receive, reproduce, publish, or otherwise use such data for Federal Purposes" [120, see §36 (c) (1) and (2)].
 To realize this policy, awarding agencies can require that awardees establish data management plans for making research data publicly available.
 Such data are used for a variety of purposes, including transparency and reproducibility.
-In general, research data that contain personal information should be de-identified by the awardee prior to public release.
-Awarding agencies may establish de-identification standards to ensure the protection of personal information and may consider audits to assure that awardees have performed de-identification in an appropriate manner. - Federal Research Agencies may wish to make de-identified data available to the public to further the objectives of research transparency and allow others to reproduce and build upon their results.
-These agencies are generally prohibited from publishing research data that contain personal information, requiring the use of de-identification. - All Federal Agencies that wish to make administrative or operational data available for transparency, accountability, or program oversight or to enable academic research may wish to employ de-identification to avoid sharing sensitive personally identifiable information of employees, customers, or others.
+In general, research data that contain personal information should be de-identification standards to ensure the protection of personal information and may consider audits to ensure that awardees have performed de-identification in an appropriate manner. - Federal research agencies may wish to make de-identified data available to the public to further the objectives of research transparency and allow others to reproduce and build upon their results.
+These agencies are generally prohibited from publishing research data that contain personal information, thus requiring the use of deidentification. - All federal agencies that wish to make administrative or operational data available for transparency, accountability, or program oversight or to enable academic research may wish to employ de-identification to avoid sharing the sensitive personally identifiable information of employees, customers, or others.
 These agencies may wish to evaluate the effectiveness of simple field suppression, de-identification that involves aggregation, and the creation and release of synthetic data as alternatives for realizing their commitment to open data.